Humbe (singer)

-In 2023, he released his fourth album, Esencia, featuring the singles "Fantasmas" and "Te Lo Prometo".
-He supported with the Esencia Tour, which sold out venues across Mexico.
-After departing from Sony, he independently released his fifth album, Armagedón, in 2024.
-That same year, Humbe was named to the Rolling Stone en Español list of "25 Artists That Define the Future of Music".
+In 2023, he released his fourth album, Esencia, supported by the Esencia Tour, which sold out venues across Mexico.
+After leaving Sony, he independently released his fifth album, Armagedón, in 2024.
+That same year, Humbe was named by Rolling Stone en Español as one of its 25 artists that define the future of music.
+By November 2025, he had accumulated more than 2.14 million album-equivalent units as certified by AMPROFON.

 Life and career

 2000–2019: Early life and career beginnings

-Humbe was born on 11 November 2000 in Monterrey, Nuevo León, and spent part of his childhood between Chihuahua City and Monterrey.
+Humberto Rodríguez Terrazas was born on 11 November 2000 in Monterrey, Nuevo León, and spent part of his childhood between Chihuahua City and Monterrey.
 At the age of nine, he developed an interest in music and began learning to play the piano at his father's encouragement.
 He also plays guitar and ukelele.
 This experience led him to perform a song by Journey, further strengthening his passion for music.
 Influenced by rock bands such as Aerosmith and Journey, as well as Mexican pop groups including Reik and Camila, he began songwriting his own songs and experimenting with various genres.

 In 2017, he self-released his debut studio album, Sonámbulo, which features thirteen tracks and marked his formal entry into the music industry.
-That same year, he received the “Youth Revelation Award” from the Galerías de las Estrellas Cultural Foundation in Mexico City.
+That same year, he received the "Youth Revelation Award" from the Plaza de las Estrellas Cultural Foundation in Mexico City.
 He performed at the Billboard Latin Music Showcase in Mexico City in November 2019.